kartoza/osgs/README.md

 - PostgreSQL with the PostGIS extension for spatial data storage and analysis
 - Docker-OSM for getting some starting data from OpenStreetMap within a defined area of interest
-- A Static Website built with hugo that automatically deploys changes and provides templates and shortcodes for web maps
+- A Static Website built with hugo that automatically deploys changes and provides templates and shortcodes for web maps using the [osgs-hugo-watcher](https://github.com/kartoza/hugo-watcher) image
-- QGIS Server for dynamic and WYSIWYG web map service provision
+- QGIS Server integration for dynamic spatial data services and WYSIWYG web map service provision
 - [Mergin](https://public.cloudmergin.com/)/ [Input](https://inputapp.io/) Integration for field mapping
 - SCP service for file access